LCrew/matchzy-auto-tournament/docs/guides/admin-settings.md

 > **Tip:** If you see a warning that the webhook URL is not configured, go to **Settings → Webhook URL**, enter your production domain, and save.

-## Default Player ELO
+## Default Player ELO (legacy)

-**What it is:**
-The **Default Player ELO** is the starting rating for new players when no ELO is specified (for example when importing teams or using shuffle tournaments).
+Earlier versions exposed a **Default Player ELO** setting to control the starting rating for new players (e.g. 3000 FaceIT-style).

-**How to use it:**

-- Use a **positive number** (e.g. `3000`).
+The system now uses a fixed Skill Rating mapping from OpenSkill and does **not** expose this as a global setting anymore:

-- All new players without an explicit ELO will start at this value.
+- New players without an explicit rating simply start at the default **Skill Rating 1500**.
-- You can adjust it later if you change how competitive you want your rating scale to be.

-If you are not sure, keeping the default (`3000`) is a safe choice.
+- You can still override a player’s initial rating when creating/importing them, but there is no global “default ELO” knob in Settings.

 ## Steam Web API Key (optional)